Schuetze NLP Lab, Center for Information and Language Processing (CIS),

 Munich Center for Machine Learning (MCML)

-- Hi, I am Ercong, a third-year PhD student at Center for Information and Language Processing (CIS), LMU Munich.
+- Hi, I am Ercong, a PhD in Natural Language Processing (NLP) from the Center for Information and Language Processing (CIS) at LMU Munich.

-- I am supervised by PD.
-Dr. Helmut Schmid.
-I am also part of the Schütze Lab led by Prof. Hinrich Schütze, and an affiliated doctoral researcher of Munich Center for Machine Learning (MCML).
+- I was supervised by PD Dr. Helmut Schmid and Prof. Hinrich Schütze at the Schütze Lab, and was also affiliated with the Munich Center for Machine Learning (MCML).

-- I obtained my M.Sc. degree in computational linguistics and informatics (computer science) at LMU Munich.
-Prior to LMU, I was an undergraduate at Shanghai Jiao Tong University (SJTU), majoring in German Studies and minoring in Finance.
-During my bachelor study, I spent one exchange semester at University of Heidelberg in Comparative German Studies.
+- Prior to LMU, I completed my undergraduate studies at Shanghai Jiao Tong University (SJTU), majoring in German Studies with a minor in Finance.
+During my undergraduate studies, I spent one exchange semester at the University of Heidelberg in Comparative German Studies.

 Research Interest

-Feel free to reach out if you're interested in topics related to NLP, LLM and Agentic AI, including multilinguality, interpretability, retrieval-/memory-augmented methods, human-inspired NLP, and their intersections with digital humanities and social sciences or domain-specific applications.
+Feel free to reach out if you're interested in topics related to NLP, LLMs, and Agentic AI, including multilinguality, interpretability, retrieval- and memory-augmented methods, human-inspired NLP, and their intersections with digital humanities, social sciences, and domain-specific applications.

 Selected Publications